Margarita Mamun: Early and personal life

-Career
+Following the Russian invasion of Ukraine in February 2022, she posted a picture of a blue sky and yellow meadow on Instagram with the caption "The World needs peace!".
+She resides in Moscow with her husband, son, and Pomeranian named Barney.
+She speaks English fluently, in addition to her native Russian.
+In a 2024 interview, Mamun revealed that her childhood dream is to learn to play the piano.
+She was later gifted a piano by her husband for her birthday.

+Gymnastics career

 Junior

 As a junior, Mamun competed in a number of international tournaments.
 She competed at the 2005 Miss Valentine Cup in Tartu, Estonia.
 She was coached by former rhythmic world champion Amina Zaripova.
 She briefly competed for Bangladesh at age 12 but returned to representing Russia as a senior.

 Senior

 2011-2012

 Mamun competed at the 2011 International Tournament of Calais, where she won gold in the All-around and in hoop, clubs and ribbon final.
 She made her senior international breakthrough at the 2011 World Cup in Montreal, Quebec, Canada, where she won the bronze medal in all-around and gold in ball finals ahead of Liubov Charkashyna.
-In 2012, she competed at the 2012 Moscow Grand Prix, where she finished 9th in all-around.

 In the 2012 FIG World Cup series event in Kyiv (Deriugina Cup), Mamun won the bronze medal in hoop, ball and ribbon final.
 At the Sofia event of the 2012 World Cup series she won the all-around gold.
 She finished 4th in all-around at the Tashkent leg.
-She and teammate Daria Dmitrieva then competed at the senior 2012 AEON Cup in Japan and won the team gold medal.

 2013 season

 In 2013, Mamun started her season competing at the Moscow Grand Prix winning the gold medal in all-around ahead of silver medalist Sylvia Miteva and teammate Daria Svatkovskaya.
 She also won gold in hoop, ball, clubs and bronze in ribbon final.

 At the Thiais Grand Prix, Mamun won all the gold medals: All-around, hoop, ball, clubs and ribbon.
-She won the gold medal in All-around and in all apparatus finals at the second World Cup series event held in Lisbon, Portugal.

 Mamun competed at the 2013 World Cup event in Sofia, where she won the bronze in all-around behind Bulgarian Sylvia Miteva.
 She won gold in ball and silver in ribbon final (tied with Ganna Rizatdinova).
-At the Corbeil-Essonnes World Cup, she won another bronze medal in All-around, but won three gold medals in event finals in hoop, ball and ribbon; she won silver in clubs.